razermackham/ZALiA/CONTRIBUTING.md

 Unless a potential contributor is acting maliciously, we will attempt to provide notice of why their contributions have been denied.
 ## Code Formatting
 There are many ways of formatting code (particularly in regard to indentation and brackets), and it is helpful for projects to hold to a given format for consistency and clarity.
-Unfortunately, HoverBat is a bat.. who is a self-taught programmer, that is terrible with words.
+Unfortunately, HoverBat is a bat.. who is a self-taught programmer that can't help but code in his own style.
+Therefor much of the code format isn't standardized.

-Moving forward, we will be holding to a fairly strict set of formatting rules in an attempt to remedy this and will deny pull requests until their formatting is fixed, even if they are otherwise excellent contributions.
+Moving forward, we will be holding to a fairly strict set of formatting rules(or at least trying to..) in an attempt to remedy this and *may* deny pull requests until their formatting is fixed.
 On a related note, pull requests that simply change existing formatting for consistency's sake are more than welcome.

-I generally think the more open bracketing is more readable overall.
+I guess it depends on what the coder is used to, but I strongly feel open bracketing is more readable overall.
 This may just be a consequense of coding in GMS 1 code editor for so long.
 ```
 if (codeFormatIsGood)
 {